Area Agency on Aging senior assistance programs California.

-Seniors often have a number of unique needs, and the programs offered by the California Area Office on Aging offer a number of resources and services that can be used to help.
-People over 55, elderly, senior citizens and the disabled in California are the primary beneficiaries of the various programs and services provided by this non-profit organization.
-A summary of the various assistance programs administered are below.
+Seniors often have a number of unique needs, including Home Care.
+The programs offered by the California Area Office on Aging tries to provide them the help they need.
+Low-income people over 55, elderly, the homebound, senior citizens and the disabled in California are the primary beneficiaries of the various social services provided by this non-profit organization, including money from the government.
+A summary of the various assistance programs, financial help help or transportation and more, is listed below.

 Food, nutrition, and the home delivered meals program can help seniors and home-bound individuals in California.
 When food and meals are delivered to an individual on a weekly or daily basis, it not only provides seniors with support and helps them meet their nutritional needs, but it also serves as a mechanism for the person delivering the food to check up on the senior and provide companionship.
 While the meals are delivered for free and it does not require seniors to pay any money, a small donation of a few dollars is appreciated.